O Saviñao: Architecture

 In addition to the above listed pazos are the following, which are of minor note: Pazo of Lamaquebrada in Fión, Pazo de Casadonas in Licin, Pazo de Fraguas in Louredo, Casa Grande Mosiños, etc. None of which are open to the public.

 There are several churches of note.
 All are in the Romanesque style of architecture.

 The most important is Santo Estevo de Ribas de Miño.
 This monastery was constructed in the 12th century.
 It is said the same stonemason (Master Mateo) that designed the Portico da Gloria for the Cathedral in Santiago de Compostela designed this building too, but there is no basis for this tradition.
 The main door does resemble the Portico, but in a smaller version, with artistic connections to the portals of San Xoan de Portomarin and the cathedral of Ourense.
 The unusual western crypt is also said to resemble the one in Santiago.
 The living quarters and cloisters no longer remain.
-The Church has the largest Rosaton (round) window in Spain.
+The church has the largest rosetón (round) window in Spain.
 After the decay of some parts of the monastery the stones were used to build village houses.
 The church is still used today for wedding, funerals, baptisms and mass.

 Nearby is the Romanesque church of the village of Diomondi.
 It is dedicated to San Pelayo, and an inscription of 1170 on the interior of the tympanum of the west portal dates the setting of the lintel.
 The sculptural decoration at Diomondi is related to Lugo Cathedral, and the same masons worked at San Pedro de Portomarin where a faded inscription on the west tympanum records the date of 1182 for the church's consecration.

 The only building of military architecture is the tower Candaira in Rebordaos, is the thirteenth century with a square of 9.81 by 9.94 metres, consists of three floors, the upper floor is the battlements.
 The original owner of the tower was Don Francisco de Quiroga Taboada Garza and Alvarez de Castro.
 Not open to the public.